|

 Island, Wake Island, Guam, and Manila in the Philippines.

-had a spacious lounge which was wider than a Pullman club car.
-In the lounge, passengers could sit in broad
+The Clipper had a spacious lounge which was wider than a Pullman club car.
+In the lounge, passengers could

 Following the route pioneered by Captain Musick, Pan